leafo/lapis/docs/models.md

 ### `include_in(model_instances, column_name, opts={})`

-Queries instances of the current model an loads them into an array of other models.
+Queries instances of the current model and loads them into an array of other models.
 This is used to preload relations in a single query.
 Read more in [Preloading Association](#preloading-associations)